 Remember that accounting training you got when you went into marketing?
 Probably didn’t happen, right? 😏 Even though most marketers don’t always get the training they need, it is important that everyone responsible for significant marketing spend understands a few key accounting principles, and how those principles apply to their marketing budgets.

-This blog introduces five important pieces of information you need to know before you create and spend your budget: cash-basis accounting, accrual-based accounting, expense recognition, roll-forward, and use-or-lose-it.
+This blog introduces five best practices of managing and allocating marketing budgets you need to know before you create and spend your budget:

-If you understand these concepts, you will protect your budget, yourself, your team, and your company, from the unwanted consequences of major over- and underspend in your marketing budget. 🤓
+If you understand these concepts and best practices, you will protect your budget, yourself, your team, and your company, from the unwanted consequences of major over- and underspend in your marketing budget. 🤓

 Cash-based vs accrual-based accounting